kelsymichael/sketch/README.md

 ---
 ## Overview
-Working through different basic designs to see if the benefits of this type of version control (i.e., github) is feasible
+Working through basic designs in order to test if I will be using Folio as an every day tool